dbos-inc/dbos-docs/docs/cloud-tutorials/interactive-timetravel.md

 ---
 sidebar_position: 4
-title: Interactive Time Travel Queries
+title: Interactive Time Travel
-description: Learn how to run interactive time travel queries on your database
+description: Learn how to run interactive time-travelled queries on your database
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this guide, you'll learn how to query your DBOS Cloud database interactively and view your application database state at any past point in time within the time travel [data retention period](https://www.dbos.dev/pricing) of your current plan.
+In this guide, you'll learn how to do interactive time travel on your DBOS Cloud database: how to query it as of any past point in time within the time travel [data retention period](https://www.dbos.dev/pricing) of your current plan.

 ### Preliminaries

 Before following the steps in this guide, make sure you've [deployed an application to DBOS Cloud](application-management).

-You need to run our time travel debug proxy locally to transform database queries to view past state.
+In order to time travel, you need to locally install our time travel proxy.
 Please follow our [time travel debugging tutorial](./timetravel-debugging) to install the proxy via VSCode or manually.
-You must make sure the proxy is running and connecting to your application database:
+Then, start your proxy and connect it to your application database instance:

 <Tabs groupId="environment">
   <TabItem value="VSCode" label="VSCode">
-	  Open your VSCode in your app folder, and click the "⏳ Time Travel Debug" CodeLens to select any workflow to debug.
-This should automatically launch a debug proxy that connects to your application database.
+	  Open VSCode to your application folder and click the "⏳ Time Travel Debug" CodeLens to select any workflow to debug.
+This automatically launches the time travel proxy and connects it to your application database instance.
   </TabItem>
   <TabItem value="CLI" label="CLI">
 	  Open a terminal window and navigate to the folder where you downloaded the pre-compiled debug proxy binary file (`debug-proxy`).